Skip to main content

 When you create a label over a piece of text and the text recognized by Parseur isn't the one you see on the document, it usually means that your PDF was scanned or encoded with a bad OCR program.

 When that happens, you can ask Parseur to redo the OCR by enabling the Force OCR option in your mailbox Settings > Processing.
-You will then need to delete and re-upload the document for the OCR to take place.
+Read more about Force OCR.

 I am getting a "No text found in the box" error.
 What can I do?